Megan Cox

 BSc (Hons) Midwifery

 I was told early on that this course will change you as a person, and it has, for the better.
-The experiences I have had and the skills I have acquired will forever shape who I am.
+The experiences I've had and the skills I've acquired will forever shape who I am.

 Edge Hill stood out to me as the place I want to be.
-The gorgeous campus and accommodation first drew me in but I was won over by the lectures and their teaching.
+The gorgeous campus and accommodation first drew me in but I was won over by the lecturers and their teaching.

-The teaching that I have received is holistic towards educational needs and individualised to the cohort.
-I knew that I would receive the best opportunity to thrive, and almost 3 years on I can now say that I was right.
+The teaching that I’ve received is holistic towards educational needs and individualised to the cohort.
+I knew that I’d receive the best opportunity to thrive, and almost three years on I can now say that I was right.

 Effective communication skills, critical thinking, organisational skills.
-These are the three main skills that I have developed during my degree.
+These are the three main skills that I’ve developed during my degree.

 The most memorable moment of my degree so far was achieving my 40th birth.
 The midwives surprised me with a sash and funny homemade hat to celebrate.

-My favourite thing about midwifery is the personal journey that this course takes you on.
+My favourite thing about midwifery is the personal journey it takes you on.
 I was told early on that this course will change you as a person, and it has, for the better.
-The experiences I have had and the skills I have acquired will forever shape who I am.
+The experiences I’ve had and the skills I’ve acquired will forever shape who I am.

-The best thing about Edge Hill University to me, is the people.
-The friends made I will have for life and the lectures I will forever miss.
+The best thing about Edge Hill University is the people.
+The friends I’ve made I’ll have for life, and the lectures I will forever miss.

-I have had the opportunity as a third year to contribute in teaching the first year midwifery cohort.
-I hope I will have the opportunity to come back after qualifying to not only teach and meet the first years again but to visit Edge Hill.
+I’ve had the opportunity as a third year to contribute to teaching the first year midwifery cohort.
+I hope I’ll have the opportunity to come back after qualifying to not only teach and meet the first years again but to visit Edge Hill.

 If you’re thinking about studying midwifery at Edge Hill, I’d say go for it.
 But be ready to give it your all.
 It’s an intense, hands-on course that really immerses you in both the academic and clinical sides of the profession.
 Make sure you’re prepared for long hours, emotional moments, and a steep learning curve, but also some of the most rewarding experiences you’ll ever have.

-My advice is to stay organized, lean on your cohort for support, and never be afraid to ask questions.
+My advice is to stay organised, lean on your cohort for support, and never be afraid to ask questions.
 If you’re passionate about caring for women and families, you’ll find your place here.